roma-glushko/hyx/README.md

 - circular buffer
 - time limiter

-All components are designed to work:
+All components are designed to be:

-- in asyncio-based applications
+- asyncio-native
 - in-memory first
+- dependency-less

-With that patterns you should be all set to start improving your resilency right after the library installation.
+With that patterns you should be all set to start improving your resiliency right after the library installation.

 ## Implementation Plan

 - [ ] cache
-- [ ] retry
+- [x] retry
-- [ ] bulkhead
+- [x] bulkhead
 - [ ] circuit breaker
 - [ ] circular buffer
-- [ ] time limiter
+- [x] time limiter

 ## Acknowledgements